jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We can see buildings grow, expand, transform.
 Similarly, choosing which philosophy you want is also a simple click.
 It's just so damn hard to see when it comes to philosophy and politics because it's our minds that are changing.

 That being said, people are good at picking an ideology and then fighting for their political opinions.
 It's relatively easy to choose an ideology and vote, watch TV, and listen to radio shows.
 But understanding our political views is entirely different.
 Few people say, "My family is old money.
 I have a huge trust fund.
-So I'm coasting through life.".
+So I'm coasting through life.."
 Instead, that person says, "White privilege doesn't exist stupid!"
 Nobody says, "I'm gullible, and I work with lots of Liberal Arts graduates, so I don't like Trump because the crowd hates him."
 Instead, that person says, "Trump is not presidential!"

 The point is, even with ideologies to guide our opinions, the real reason for our political views is hard to know.
 We all look up at the same ideologies; we all try to "think of the big picture," yet we arrive at different answers.
 Our opinions are a by-product of our psychology, job, skillset, family, culture, ethnicity, religion, time-period.
 Who can understand how all these factors intermix to make a political opinion?
 Why does one parent cry tears of sadness, the other of joy, on the same election night?